usagiryu/RSS3-Wiki/src/faq.md

 ### Q: What is the relationship between RSS3 and the applications Revery and Cheers?

 A: Revery and Cheers are demos and early testbeds for the RSS3 Protocol and RSS3 Network, they will gradually be turned into a normal eco-project to be maintained by the community.

+### Q: Does RSS3 support recommendation algorithms?

+A:  RSS3 don't reject recommendation algorithms, but they should be transparent and optional.
+In our scheme, the RSS3 network can be used in conjunction with an external and optional recommendation algorithm.
+No progress so far but we are constantly working on it.